sourcegraph/sourcegraph-public-snapshot/cmd/executor/README.md

 For publishing it, see `bazel run //cmd/executor:binary.push`:

-- In every scenario, the binary will be uploaded in `gcs://sourcegraph-artifacts/executors/$GIT_COMMIT/`.
+- In every scenario, the binary will be uploaded to `gcs://sourcegraph-artifacts/executors/$GIT_COMMIT/`.
-- If the current branch is `main` when this target is run, it will also be copied over `gcs://sourcegraph-artifacts/executors/latest`.
+- If the current branch is `main` when this target is run, it will also be copied over to `gcs://sourcegraph-artifacts/executors/latest`.
-- If the env var `EXECUTOR_IS_TAGGED_RELEASE` is set to true, it will also be copied over `gcs://sourcegraph-artifacts/executors/$BUILDKITE_TAG`.
+- If the env var `EXECUTOR_IS_TAGGED_RELEASE` is set to true, it will also be copied over to `gcs://sourcegraph-artifacts/executors/$BUILDKITE_TAG`.

 ### VM image